Gary Paulsen: Early life

 Gary Paulsen was born on May 17, 1939, in Minneapolis to Oscar Paulsen and Eunice Paulsen, née Moen.
-His father was a career army officer who departed soon after Gary’s birth to join General Patton’s staff.
-Gary next saw his father at age 7 when he and his mother sailed to the Philippines to join him at his army base.
+His father was a career Army officer who departed soon after Gary's birth to join General Patton's staff.
+Gary next saw his father at age seven when he and his mother sailed to the Philippines to join him at his army base.
 He and his mother lived in Thief River Falls, Minnesota.
-When Gary was 4, his mother took him to live in Chicago.
+When Gary was four, his mother took him to live in Chicago.
 Before World War II ended, she sent him to live with relatives on a farm for a year.

 He wrote some fragmented autobiographical works describing his early life, such as Eastern Sun, Winter Moon: An Autobiographical Odyssey.
-The book, which is written in the first person, begins when he was seven, living in Chicago with his mother.
+The book, which is written in the first person, begins when he was about five, living in Chicago with his mother.
 Paulsen described several traumatic occurrences that transpired during the three years that are chronicled by the book.
 For example, one day while his mother was napping, Gary sneaked outside to play.
-There a vagrant snatched him and attempted to molest him, but his mother suddenly appeared on the scene and beat the man.
+There, a vagrant snatched him and attempted to molest him, but his mother suddenly appeared on the scene and beat the man.
 Paulsen reported an affair his mother had in Eastern Sun.
 He also wrote about his mother's alcoholism.

-When World War II ended, Gary's father sent for him and his mother to come to join him in the Philippines, where he was stationed.
+When World War II ended, Gary's father sent for him and his mother to join him in the Philippines, where he was stationed.
 A great part of the book Eastern Sun, Winter Moon is dedicated to the voyage by naval vessels (liberty ships) to the Philippines.
 During the trip, Gary witnessed a plane crash.
 He, his mother, and the people who were also being transported on this liberty ship looked on as many of the airplane's passengers were killed or maimed by the sharks that would follow the ship consuming waste.
 His mother, the only woman aboard, helped the ship's corpsman care for the surviving victims.
-After arriving in Hawaii, according to Paulsen, his mother began an affair with the corpsman.
+After arriving in Hawai'i, according to Paulsen, his mother began an affair with the corpsman.

-In elementary school, he was quite deficient at literacy class and struggled with it.
+In elementary school, he was quite deficient in literacy class and struggled with literacy.
 The accounts in Eastern Sun ended when Gary and his mother left Manila.

 Bits and pieces of Gary's adolescence can be cobbled together in Guts: The True Stories Behind Hatchet and the Brian Books.
 In that book, Paulsen discusses how he survived between the ages of twelve and fourteen back in Minnesota.
 He barely mentions his parents except to say that they were too busy being drunk to stock the refrigerator.
 He worked several jobs during this time, including setting pins at a bowling alley, delivering newspapers, and working as a farmhand.
-He bought his own school supplies and a .22 single-shot rifle, which he used to hunt for sustenance.
+He bought his own school supplies and a .22 caliber single-shot rifle, which he used to hunt for sustenance.
 Eventually, he gave up the rifle and manufactured his own bow and arrows, which he used to hunt deer.